The 2018 Queen is Rebecca Hanvey of Greenwood Academy, and the Four Marys are India Allan, Lia Donaldson, Carys Gill and Aimee Robertson

 Interest in this fair appeared to be flagging a little in the late 1920s and credit is given to the then Provost of the Royal Burgh of Irvine, Peter S Clark, for first proposing that a Marymass Queen be chosen and crowned as a part of the ceremony.
 A meeting took place with the Captain of the Carters, James Sloan and members of his Society and so it was that Miss Martha McHarg, a pupil from Bank Street Primary School, was chosen to be the very first Marymass Queen in 1928.
 This added greatly to the event.
 Four local girls were also chosen to be the Queen's four Marys - as it was in the days of Mary, Queen of Scots - and two young boys were chosen to act as pages.

 Although, in the 1910s, the trade of horse carter was destined to disappear in an era of motor transport, the Carters' Society survived, and the annual Marymass fair has gone from strength to strength.
 Entering the 21st century, the Irvine Carters Society is the only surviving carters society.
 No motorised vehicles are allowed in the parade.

 Marymass Saturday - The consumption of alcohol in public places is no longer permitted.
 This policy, introduced in 2007, makes Marymass Saturday more enjoyable for all those in attendance.
 There is a designated beer tent on Irvine Moor.

 Past Captain Sandy Muir, who died in Feb.
 2015.
 He had helped to organise 46 Marymass festivals.
-Current interim Captain Danny Kerr said "It's because of men like Sandy that its tradition is still alive today."
+Captain Danny Kerr said "It's because of men like Sandy that its tradition is still alive today."
 Described by Brian Donohoe as a "friendly, likeable chap", Sandy did much of the information gathering for this website (its technical organiser enjoying many cups of tea in Sandy's company during the process of getting the content right).